MicroEJ/docs/VEEPortingGuide/gnss.rst

 GNSS Mock
 =========

-GNSS values on simulator can be control through an UI that could be activated and deactivated with the property : ``com.is2t.gnss.embedded.mock.ui``.
+GNSS values on simulator can be controlled through an UI that can be activated and deactivated with the property : ``com.is2t.gnss.embedded.mock.ui``.

 Dependencies
 ============